I am an Assistant Professor in the Department of Humanities and Social Sciences, IIT Delhi, India.

-My current research investigates questions concerning the predictive nature of human sentence processing, working-memory constraints and
+My current research investigates the notion of syntactic complexity and how it relates to the predictive nature of human sentence processing and

-the interaction between the two.
-In addition to the research on sentence comprehension, I am also interested in reading processes in Hindi and Urdu.
+In addition to the research on sentence comprehension, I have also investigated reading processes in Hindi and Urdu.